Temple where the face of the Lord changes thrice a day

 Kanpur

-This beautiful city of Utter Predesh is situated on the Southern bank of eternal, peaceful Ganga, which is flowing majestically here.
-Every city on the banks of Ganga has a different story to tell us about the pride of the land and this place Kanpur is no exception.
-It is believed that this place is connected with Mahabaratha.
-One version says that this place is connected with Sri Krishna (Kanhiya), therefore the original name Kanhiyapur had come to known as Kanpur.
+This beautiful city of Uttar Pradesh is situated on the southern bank of the eternal, peaceful Ganga, which is flowing majestically here.
+Every city on the banks of the Ganga has a different story to tell us about the pride of the land, and this place, Kanpur, is no exception.
+It is believed that this place is connected with the Mahabharata.
+One version says that this place is connected with Sri Krishna (Kanhiya); therefore, the original name Kanhiyapur came to be known as Kanpur.
 By variation it is said that Duryodhana gifted this place to Karna, therefore the name Karnapur.
-Karnapur had latter come to be known as Kanpur.
-But Jajmau and Bithoor the two places near Kanpur have shown lot of evidences linking this places to the vedic times.
+Karnapur had later come to be known as Kanpur.
+But Jajmau and Bithoor, the two places near Kanpur, have shown a lot of evidence linking these places to the Vedic times.

-The recent excavation on the site Jajmau that is east of Kanpur and on the other bank of the river Ganga, tends to prove that the site is very ancient and perhaps dates back to vedic times.
-The place was in continues inhabitants from 600 BC to 1600 AD.
-As per the legends the fort in this site belongs to Yayati, a Chandravanchi king and eighth in succession to Lord Brahma and place is known as Sdiddhapuri in ancient days.
+Hanuman temple, Pinki, Kanpur, UP The recent excavation on the site Jajmau, which is east of Kanpur and on the other bank of the river Ganga, tends to prove that the site is very ancient and perhaps dates back to Vedic times.
+The place was in continuous habitation from 600 BC to 1600 AD.
+As per the legends, the fort in this site belongs to Yayati, a Chandravanchi king and eighth in succession to Lord Brahma, and the place is known as Sdiddhapuri in ancient days.

-As per the legend the other place Bithoor which is situated about 20 Km upstream of the river Ganga is connected with Saint Valmiki and it is said that that it is here that Sita brought up her twin sons Lav and Kush in Valmiki Ashram.
-It is also said that it is here that Lord Brahma performed the Ashvamedha Yajna on the banks of Holy Ganga therefore this place was also known as Brahmavart.
-This historic town of Bithoor was once famous by the name of `Bavan Ghaton ki Nagri’ meaning “city of 52 Ghat (river banks)”.
-Today it is left with only 29 ghats and place worth a bath in Holy Ganga.
+As per the legend, the other place, Bithoor, which is situated about 20 km upstream of the river Ganga, is connected with Saint Valmiki, and it is said that it is here that Sita brought up her twin sons, Lav and Kush, in Valmiki Ashram.
+It is also said that it is here that Lord Brahma performed the Ashvamedha Yajna on the banks of the Holy Ganga; therefore, this place was also known as Brahmavart.
+This historic town of Bithoor was once famous by the name of `Bavan Ghaton ki Nagri, meaning “city of 52 Ghat (river banks)”.
+Today it is left with only 29 ghats and places worth a bath in the Holy Ganga.

 Panki

-Hanuman temple, Pinki, Kanpur, UP In this vedic and historic town of Kanpur there is place named Panki presently inside the Kanpur municipal limits and is about eight Km from the Kanpur railway station and main bus stand.
-The place has an electric power generating station, which supplies to the northern grid.
-While the place Bithoor is connected with Saint Valmiki this place Panki is linked to Hanumanji.
-Where ever Lord Ram’s name is chanted there you can see Hanumanji.
+In this Vedic and historic town of Kanpur, there is a place named Panki presently inside the Kanpur municipal limits and is about eight km from the Kanpur railway station and main bus stand.
+The place has an electric power-generating station, which supplies the northern grid.
+While the place Bithoor is connected with Saint Valmiki, this place, Panki, is linked to Hanumanji.
+Wherever Lord Ram’s name is chanted, there you can see Hanumanji.
 Any place connected with the ancient epic Ramayana is not ‘purnam’ without mention of Hanumanji.
 The place Panki has a wonderful ancient temple for Hanumanji.
 An excellent power generator and sustainer!

 The temple of Lord Hanumanji

-Built on a sprawling land with great elevation, and huge towering ‘kumbas’ are under construction.
-There are three entrances to the temple from East, North, and West sides and the temple is a magnificent sight from distance itself.
+Built on sprawling land with great elevation, huge, towering ‘kumbas’ are under construction.
+There are three entrances to the temple from the East, North, and West sides, and the temple is a magnificent sight from a distance.

 The History of the temple